-GPS signal is really not good at going through structures (roof / walls) so when your dog is inside the Fi system needs to rely on your Fi Base connectivity and your cell phones to confirm that your dog is sound and safe.
+GPS signal is not reliable indoors, and as such when your dog is inside the Fi system needs to rely on your Fi App & Fi Base to confirm that your dog is sound and safe.

-Each charging base will broadcast a signal that can go as far as 200 feet away in open areas.
+Each charging base will broadcast a signal that can go as far as 150 feet radius in open areas.
 This signal is multi-directional (meaning that it will also travel up / down) and will try to reach your Fi Collar.
-When it does it will suck in all the data available on your collar (like the number of steps that your pup did while at home) and relay that data to our servers using your Wifi network.
+When it does it will take in all the data available on your collar (like the number of steps that your pup did while at home) and relay that data to our servers using your Wifi network.

 For this reason it is very important that :

 - Your base is properly configured on your Wifi network - if not it will not connect to your Fi Collar.
-Remember this if you take your base to your vacation home for instance.
+Remember this if you travel with your pup's Fi Base

 - Your base is placed in your home near the area your dog spends the most time in - Bluetooth waves will travel through walls and structure but can still be easily stopped within a house.
 You want to increase the likelihood that your base will be able to connect to the Fi Collar.